T.A.T.u.: Cancellations of concerts controversy

-Between the years of 2002 and 2004, t.A.T.u. caused controversy for cancelling several concerts and tours around the world.
+Between the years of 2002 and 2003, t.A.T.u. caused controversy for cancelling several concerts and tours around the world.
 In March 2003, the group announced dates for their "Show Me Love Promo Tour" in the United Kingdom.
 However the next month, just days before they were due to perform, the group dropped the dates and did not perform at the concert, due to poor ticket sales.
 BBC News stated that only a fraction of the tickets were sold for the concert and said the stadiums (held in London and Manchester) had capacities of around 10,000.
 A spokesman from their label, Interscope, did not understand why the cancellation took place.

 In May 2003, t.A.T.u.'s management were sued by the promoters EEM Group for the cancellations of the concerts.
 EEM sued their management for £300,000, claiming they put "unachievable and numerous obstacles" in the way of ticket sales for the shows.
-They also claimed that Julia's illness was a reason for the cancellation, however due to the lack of evidence, the lawsuit was discarded.
-After the lawsuit, the group also cancelled their Asian promo tour for Japan and China, due to Julia's sickness, with the excuse that Julia needed urgent surgery.
+They also claimed that Volkova's illness was a reason for the cancellation; however, due to the lack of evidence, the lawsuit was discarded.
+After the lawsuit, the group also cancelled their Asian promo tour for Japan and China, due to Volkova's sickness, stating that she needed urgent surgery.
 The same month, the group postponed their German Promo tour, due to a late invitation to the 2003 MTV Movie Awards, where they performed.

-The following month they also cancelled their Riga concert and Japan concert in June, which led to a lawsuit from Pasadena Group Promotion, asking $180,000 in damages, as they did not receive any official letters regarding the cancellation.
+In June, they also cancelled their Riga concert, which led to a lawsuit from Pasadena Group Promotion, asking for $180,000 in damages.
+At the end of June 2003, t.A.T.u. embarked on a promotional tour in Japan involving a film shoot of a promotional video, an appearance on the Japanese music program Music Station, and a concert.
+However, they abruptly left Music Station while the show was in mid-broadcast and cancelled their concert on the following day.
+Their appearance on Music Station led the show's broadcasting station, TV Asahi, to sue Universal Music KK, their Japanese label, and ban future appearances on the show.
+Katina and Volkova later stated that the majority of the cancellations around this period of time were orchestrated by Shapovalov, who had wanted to use "negative press" in order to draw in more media attention.
+Both cited this as one of the reasons why they decided to fire him as their manager.

 While promoting their studio album Dangerous and Moving, the group cancelled their appearances in Chile due to poor ticket sales and the withdrawal of one of the Chilean sponsors.
 One month later, the group cancelled their tour at the last minute, due to inadequate stage preparation and poor ticket sales.
-In September 2009, several dates in Russia were cancelled due to the 22 July Tupolev Tu-154 plane crash.